borgbackup/borg/docs/development.rst

 - make sure all issues for this milestone are closed or moved to the next milestone
 - find and fix any low hanging fruit left on the issue tracker
-- run tox on all supported platforms via vagrant, check for test failures
-- check that Travis CI is also happy
+- check that Travis CI is happy
 - update ``CHANGES.rst``, based on ``git log $PREVIOUS_RELEASE..``
 - check version number of upcoming release in ``CHANGES.rst``
 - verify that ``MANIFEST.in`` and ``setup.py`` are complete